gdbooks/LegacyOpenGL/Chapter5/using_colors.md

 ```
 void GL.Color3(...);
+void GL.Color4(...);
 ```

 The one we've been using takes 3 floats as an argument, i suggest you keep using that one.
 But the function does have many overrides.
+When using Color3, the alpha value is automatically set to 1.
+When using Color4, you must specify the alpha value.